suncoast-devs/handbook/lessons/react-hooks/index.md

 // <HelloWorld name="Sandy" />
 ```

-We can also define the function inside the method to add some "encapsulation"
+We can also define the function inside the method to add some "encapsulation."
-and not have our handle methods be visible, or name collide, with functions that
+Our handle methods cannot name collide with functions that other components
-other components might need.
+might need.

 ```jsx
 function HelloWorld(props) {